Welcome to the Stanford Graduate Sustainable Design and Construction Program

 The Global Projects Center conducts inter-departmental and inter-school research on the unique challenges of integrating multi-national and multi-sectoral (i.e., drawn from government, including military, private firms and NGOs) organizations into global project teams to develop buildings and infrastructure around the world.
 Faculty and research assistants from CEE, Sociology, Law, Economics and Business are involved in research projects of GPC.

-One of the major assets of a program of this kind is the opportunity to interact with colleagues from a variety of places and with different kinds of experience.
-Many graduates have established friendships lasting decades into their careers.
-In part this interaction has been facilitated by student activities such as informal and intramural sports teams, ski and golf trips, international potluck dinners, graduation parties, AGC/DBIA/CMAA student chapter, etc. The faculty encourages and supports such activities.
+One of the major assets of the SDC Program of the opportunity to interact with colleagues from a variety of places and with different kinds of experience.
+In addition to learning the advanced knowledge in the classes, many graduates have establishe long-lasting friendships.
+In part this interaction has been facilitated by student activities such as informal and intramural sports teams, ski trips and golf tournaments, international potluck dinners, graduation parties, AGC/ASCE/DBIA/CMAA /NECA student chapters, etc. The faculty encourages and supports such activities.

-The real key to success, however, is the initiative and ability of interested student-volunteers.
-Volunteer activities for the students to consider to increase the value of the year for the entire class include: AGC/DBIA/CMAA officers, social chairperson, intramural sports coordinator, service project coordinator, resume book coordinator, activity and meeting room coordinator, class photographer, class newsletter reporter, special seminar organizer, Web page coordinator, peer advising coordinator, master schedule keeper, industry mentor coordinator, prospective student (2016-2017) visit coordinator, additional Teaching Assistants, GSB and MS&E course coordinator, other seminar coordinator, campus activity coordinator, and many others based on student interest and initiative.
+These activities offer many leadership opportunities that will help you grow personally and that will make the time at Stanford more valuable for the entire class.
+AGC/DBIA/CMAA officers, social chairperson, intramural sports coordinator, service project coordinator, resume book coordinator, activity and meeting room coordinator, class photographer, class newsletter reporter, special seminar organizer, web page coordinator, peer advising coordinator, master schedule keeper, industry mentor coordinator, prospective student (2016-2017) visit coordinator, additional Teaching Assistants, GSB and MS&E course coordinator, other seminar coordinator, campus activity coordinator, and many others based on student interest and initiative.

-All students, faculty, staff and spouses or special friends are invited to a student reception.
-This reception will be hosted by the ConstructionProgram on Sunday afternoon, September 27.
-Please save this date.
-An eVite will be sent to all by the SDC-X Administrative Office on this event.
+All students, faculty, staff, and spouses or special friends will be invited to a student reception early in the autumn quarter.
+An evite to this event will be sent to all by the SDC administrative office.

 Student address list

 Because many of our courses involve group activities, an address list is important for all students.
 Please make sure that you enter your local address, phone and email address into the AXESS system.
-We can then print out a student list and distribute it to the program.
-A list is located on the doorway of Y2E2, Room 242 for you to fill-in with your phone number and e-mail address.
+We can create a contact list for everyone in the SDC Program.

 Every fall we put together a composite class photo.
-Photos will be taken at the first CEE 258 Seminar meeting on Wednesday, September 28 at 2:00 PM - 4:00 PM.
+Photos will be taken before the first CEE 258 Seminar meeting on Wednesday, September 27 from 1:00 PM - 3:00 PM.
 Please dress appropriately in business attire.
-Each student will receive one copy of the composite photograph and we distribute them to interviewers.
-The student portion of the photograph cost is $10 each.
+Each student will receive a copy of the composite photograph.

-Each year certain company members of the Construction Institute and other firms come to the SDC-X program to interview students for possible positions.
+Each year company members of the Construction Institute and other firms come to the SDC Program to interview students for internship and permanent positions.
 The interviews are normally held during winter and spring quarters.
-You will need to have an updated resume if you plan to participate.
-A separate resume must be submitted at least one week prior to any interview before your name will be placed on the sign-up sheet.
-Look for details and sign-up sheets across from Y2E2, Room 242.
+You will need to have an updated resume if you plan to participate in these interviews.
+Typically, you'll need to submit your resume at least one week prior to an interview to be considered for an interview slot.
+Look for details and sign-up sheets near Room 242 in Y2E2.

 Career planning and placement services

-The Stanford Career Planning and Placement Center (located near the bookstore) offers several services that may be of interest to construction students.
-These include: reference files, the engineering resume book and mock interviews.
+The Stanford Career Development Center offers several services that may be of interest to construction students.
+These include reference files, the engineering resume book and mock interviews.
 Because of the long lead times, examine these materials early in the quarter if you intend to use the center.
 Many of our Construction Institute supporters will be participating in the career fairs and hold special interview dates for you at the CDC.
-Please watch for email notifications for these special events.
+Watch for email notifications for these special events.

-The small glass-walled meeting rooms in Y2E2 may be used by Construction students for group meetings when not reserved for classes, interviews or other purposes.
+The small glass-walled meeting rooms in Y2E2 may be used by students for group meetings when not reserved for classes, interviews or other purposes.
 Please use the sign-up sheet posted outside each room.
 Food and beverages are permitted, but the room must be left clean after use.
-You will obtain information concerning the CEE Department computer cluster in Y2E2 when you arrive.
+You will obtain information concerning the CEE Department and CIFE computer clusters in Y2E2 early in the academic year.

-This is an extremely valuable resource; please observe the rules for use and maintenance of the cluster.
-Smoking is not permitted in any Stanford building.
-Make sure that building and room doors are closed and locked if you are the last to leave.
+These clusters are an extremely valuable resource.
+Please observe the rules for their use and maintenance.
+Do not prop the doors open and make sure that the doors are closed and locked if you are the last to leave.
 Be security conscious.
 Computer theft is a major concern on campus.
-Do not prop exterior doors open after 5:00 pm on weekdays, or on weekends.

 Bikes on campus